 Security and ease for developers

 Security comes first in your mind when you let a foreign online solution access your personal and sensitive information.
 But there’s none with WooCommerce.
 The security patch is regularly audited by the developers which keep your website secure and updated.

 For the developers, the plugin is a natural playground and they can customize it to fit your theme and likeness.
 Talking more about the look and feel, it also comes with a started theme called the Storefront, which is a default.
 Other than that, it comes with its own REST API that allows third-party service integration.

 Introduced earlier, the REST API allows third-party plugin authors to integrate their plugins with WooCommerce.
 The obvious expansion of the plugin market with numerous plugins supporting WooCommerce is unaccountable.
 No surprise in its dominance over the current eCommerce platform market.

-There a sea of extensions to choose from, both free and paid.
+There’s a pool of extensions/plugins to choose from, both free and paid.
 There are presently hundreds of plugins in every category, and hundreds more that are about to pop-up this year.
-Here’s a small list of top 13 WooCommerce shipping plugins currently ruling the WooCommerce Shipping category.
+Here’s a small list of ‘Top 13 WooCommerce shipping plugins’ currently ruling the WooCommerce Shipping category.

 It should be apparent by now why WooCommerce is so popular and widely used.
 Now’s the time we see how to use it, shall we?

 Like any other WordPress plugin, you can easily download the plugin from the Add New option in the Plugins menu.
 Just type WooCommerce in the Search plugins section and tap on Install Now.
 You can later Activate it after the installation is done.